A beginner’s introduction to Natural Language Processing (NLP)

 For example, at work, if you want to know the information about your leaves, you can save the time of asking questions to your Human Resource Manager.
 There is a chatbot based searches in the companies to whom you can request a question and get answers about any policy of the company.
 The integrated search tools in companies make customer resource calls and accounting up to 10x shorter.

-Moreover, NLP helps recruiters in sorting job profiles, attract varied candidates, and select employees that are more qualified.
+In addition, NLP helps recruiters in sorting job profiles, attract varied candidates, and select employees that are more qualified.
 NLP also helps in spam detection and keeps unwanted emails out of your mailbox.
 Gmail and Outlook use NLP to label messages from specific senders into folders you create.

 NLP uses cases

-Brand Monitoring: Billions of social media interactions can be analyzed to find out what customers are saying about your brand and your contenders’ brand.
-We have done an in-house project to develop a specifically-tuned ‘twitter ear’ which keeps listening for and surfaces any conversations about topics of interest
+Brand monitoring: Billions of social media interactions can be analyzed to find out what customers are saying about your brand and your contenders’ brand.
+We have done an in-house project to develop a specifically-tuned ‘Twitter ear’ which keeps listening for and surfaces any conversations about topics of interest.

-HR and Recruiting: With NLP, recruiters can detect candidates more efficiently as they can speed up candidate search by filtering out relevant resumes and crafting bias-proof and gender-neutral job descriptions
+HR and recruiting: With NLP, recruiters can detect candidates more efficiently as they can speed up candidate search by filtering out relevant resumes and crafting bias-proof and gender-neutral job descriptions.

-How is the Future with NLP?
+What is the future of NLP?

-Nowadays, NLP is striving to identify subtle distinction in the meaning of the language, whether due to spelling errors, lack of context, or difference in dialects.
+Today, NLP is striving to identify subtle distinction in the meaning of the language, whether due to spelling errors, lack of context, or difference in dialects.

 As a part of the NLP experiment, Microsoft launched an Artificial Intelligence (AI) chatbot named Tay on Twitter in the year 2016.
 The thought behind it was that with more users conversing with this chatbot, the smarter it would get.
 However, after 16 hours of its launch, Microsoft had to remove Tay because of its abusive and racist comments.

-Perhaps the future is full of challenges and threats for Natural Language Processing; the regulations are advancing speedily like never before.
+Perhaps the future is full of challenges and threats for Natural Language Processing; regulations are advancing speedily like never before.
 We are likely to reach a developing level in the upcoming years to make complex apps look possible.

 NLP and machine learning applications play a pivotal role in supporting machine-human communications.
 With more research in this sphere, there are more developments to make machines smarter at learning and understanding the human language.